thejacer87/php-canadapost-api/README.md

+# Library needs a new maintainer
+I no longer plan to support (if I ever did, lol :P) this library.
+I recommend you fork your own version.

 # ![PHP Canada Post API](https://rawgit.com/thejacer87/php-canadapost-api/develop/php-canadapost-api-logo.svg "PHP Canada Post API") PHP Canada Post API

 This library is aimed at wrapping the Canada Post API into a simple to use PHP Library.
 Currently expected to start with the Rating API and build from there.
 Feel free to contribute.